AneeshkbAwait/Ansible-Playbook-to-Build-and-Deploy-Docker-Image-for-A-Demo-Application-With-Jenkins-Automation/README.md

 172.31.37.69 ansible_user="ec2-user" ansible_port=22 ansible_ssh_private_key_file="key.pem"
 ```

+### credential.vars
-credential.vars contains login credential to Dockerhub.
+credential.vars is a variable file which contains login credential to Dockerhub.
 ```
 ---
 dock_user: "testacct"
 dock_pwd: "***********"
 ```

-Playbook for build and deploying docker image:
+### Playbook for build and deploying docker image:
 ```
 ---
 ######## Play to Build Docker Image & to Push it to DockerHub ########